Serre-Yu Wong, MD, PhD

 About Me

 Dr. Wong’s research focus is on how inflammation begins in Crohn’s disease.
 Through basic and translational research, she studies how microbes interact with our intestinal tissue and immune system.
-Her goal is to improve prediction and prevention of inflammation in Crohn’s disease.
-She has been funded by the NIH and American College of Gastroenterology and is a Ruth and Gerald Dickler Scholar in Inflammatory Bowel Diseases.

-Dr. Wong received her MD and PhD in Molecular Oncology and Immunology from the NYU School of Medicine.
+Dr. Wong received her MD and PhD in Molecular Oncology and Immunology from the New York University School of Medicine.
 She completed her residency in internal medicine and fellowship in gastroenterology at Mount Sinai.
+Her research been funded by The Crohn’s and Colitis Foundation, The Leona M. and Harry B. Helmsley Charitable Trust, NIH, and the American College of Gastroenterology.
+She was a former Ruth and Gerald Dickler Scholar in Inflammatory Bowel Diseases.

 Language